sdaloglu/diffusion_with_entropy/README.md

 ```
 How to rephrase this sentence to make it more clear? <input sentence>
 ```
-The outputs were partially adapted in a way that only alternative wordings were used and not the whole output while rephrasing the conclusion and introduction parts of the report.
-The LateX suggestions were used for refining the symbols and decay channel equations.
+For the report writing, the outputs were partially adapted in a way that only alternative wordings were used and not the whole output while rephrasing the discussion parts of the report.
+The LaTex code for equations was adapted from the suggestion.
+The suggestions for BibTeX citations are also adapted.

-Furthermore, the suggestions from the autocomplete feature of `GitHub Copilot` were utilized during the documentation of the software, and code development of the project such as writing the LaTex format labels for the plots generated.
+Furthermore, the suggestions from the autocomplete feature of `GitHub Copilot` were utilized during the documentation of the software, and code development of the project such as adjusting the style of the plots generated.

 ## Authors
 Sabahattin Mert Daloglu